 All RCC models provide CAN networking options, which are implemented with CL and CH connections at the terminal.
+The can connections reside next to the Analog outputs on the controller I/O terminal (see below).
 The CAN connection is terminated (120 ohm resistor) at the end of the network wiring for proper functionality.

-Figure 6.1 - CAN Connections Location
+Figure 6.1 - CAN1 Connections Location

-Like the serial ports, the CAN connection can be used for RCC programming by connecting it to a PC running Cscape.
+Like the MJ1 serial port, the CAN port can be used for RCC programming by connecting it to the CAN port of a PC running Cscape.
 The CAN port also allows the RCC to exchange global data with other OCS/RCS controllers.
 CAN supports accessing of remote network I/O devices (SmartStix, SmartBlock and SmartRail Modules.)